Sojiro/ashokma/source/_posts/Mosquitto-was-expecting-double-quote-to-start-field-name-2020-05-24.md

 ---
 title: 'Mosquitto: was expecting double-quote to start field name'
 tags:
     - Java
     - Mosquitto
     - MQTT
     - JSON
+    - Fix
 icon: fab fa-java
 date: 2020-05-24 16:59:50
 ---

 I recently encountered the following exception in my Spring Boot Rest application when I published a MQTT message for a topic.